-- (a) Plans and certified survey as specified in Section 5.03 (3); - (b) Evidence regarding the date and manner in which the structure became nonconforming; - (c) Report from the Village Administrator and/or Building Inspector regarding compliance with the provisions of this Chapter; and - (d) Report from the Village Attorney. - (4) MODIFICATIONS TO LEGAL NONCONFORMING STRUCTURES.
-A modification to a legal nonconforming structure, other than a modification which makes it a conforming structure, shall be subject to the following conditions:
+- (a) Plans and certified survey as specified in Section 5.03 (3); - (b) Evidence regarding the date and manner in which the structure became nonconforming; - (c) Report from the Village Administrator and/or Building Inspector regarding compliance with the provisions of this Chapter; and - (d) Report from the Village Attorney.

-- (i) A legal nonconforming residential structure may, at the option of the owner, be modified, during its lifetime by an amount not to exceed a thirty (30) percent increase in either footprint or living area, whichever is less. - (ii) A legal nonconforming structure that is located in whole or in part within the shoreline buffer zone or seventy five (75) feet or less from the ordinary high-water mark of any navigable water, lake, pond, flowage, river or stream may, at the option of the owner, be modified, during its lifetime so long as such modification does not increase the footprint, living area or height of the structure.
-Notwithstanding anything to the contrary herein, an owner may increase the height of a nonconforming accessory structure if necessary to address modifications or repairs to the accessory structure's roof so long as such modification or repair does not increase the accessory structure's useable area. - (iii) In addition, a legal nonconforming structure which is nonconforming solely because it is located within the shoreline buffer zone or because it is seventy five (75) feet or less from the ordinary high-water mark of any navigable water, lake, pond, flowage, river or steam may be modified to increase either its footprint or living area where all changes constituting either a building or structure alteration or reconstruction take place outside of the shoreline buffer zone or more than seventy five (75) feet from the ordinary high water mark.
-No such modification shall expand the nonconformity within the shoreline buffer zone. - (iv) A legal nonconforming accessory structure that is outside of the shoreline buffer zone or that is more than seventy five (75) feet from the ordinary high-water mark of any navigable water, lake, pond, flowage, river or stream-may, at the option of the owner, be modified during its lifetime by an amount not to exceed a thirty (30) percent increase in either footprint or living area, whichever is less. - (v) No modification shall extend or increase a structure's existing level of encroachment with respect to any setback requirements. - (vi) Any modification of a legal nonconforming structure must comply with the other applicable provisions of this Code. - (vii) Repairs to or maintenance of a legal nonconforming structure which do not constitute a modification are subject to the requirements of this Section. - (5) RESTORATION OR REPLACEMENT OF CERTAIN LEGAL NONCONFORMING STRUCTURES.
+- (4) MODIFICATIONS TO LEGAL NONCONFORMING STRUCTURES.
+A modification to a legal nonconforming structure, other than a modification which makes it a conforming structure, shall be subject to the following conditions: - (a) A legal nonconforming structure which is not located in whole or in part within the shoreline buffer zone may be modified to increase the footprint, living area or height where the modifications fully comply with all setback, living area and height requirements of this Chapter, all other applicable provisions of this Code and other applicable laws. - (b) A legal nonconforming structure that is located within the shoreline buffer zone or seventy-five (75) feet or less from the ordinary high-water mark of any navigable water, lake, pond, flowage, river or stream may, at the option of the owner, be modified, during its lifetime so long as such modification does not increase the footprint, living area or height of the structure.
+The roof of a legal nonconforming structure that is located within the shoreline buffer zone may be used as a deck if the structure has a flat roof with no side walls or screens; provided that the roof must pitch away from the lake and that open handrails under three and one-half (31⁄2) feet tall may be constructed on the roof of the structure.
+Notwithstanding anything to the contrary herein, an owner may increase the height of a nonconforming accessory structure if necessary to address modifications or repairs to the accessory structure's roof so long as such modification or repair does not increase the accessory structure's useable area. - (c) In addition, a legal nonconforming structure which is nonconforming solely because it is located in part within the shoreline buffer zone and because portions of it are seventy-five (75) feet or less from the ordinary high-water mark of any navigable water, lake, pond, flowage, river or stream may be modified to increase either its footprint, living area or height where all modifications and all changes constituting either a building or structure alteration or reconstruction take place outside of the shoreline buffer zone or more than seventy-five (75) feet from the ordinary high water mark.
+No such modification shall expand the nonconformity within the shoreline buffer zone. - (d) No modification shall extend or increase a structure's existing level of encroachment with respect to any setback requirements. - (e) Any modification of a legal nonconforming structure must comply with all other applicable provisions of this Code. - (f) Repairs to or maintenance of a legal nonconforming structure which do not constitute a modification are subject to the requirements of this Chapter.

+(5) RESTORATION OR REPLACEMENT OF CERTAIN LEGAL NONCONFORMING STRUCTURES LOCATED WITHIN THE SHORELINE BUFFER ZONE.

-- (a) Legal nonconforming structures which are damaged or destroyed by violent wind, vandalism, fire, flood, ice, snow, mold or infestation may be restored or replaced at a size, subject to subsection (b) below, location and use the same as those in existence immediately before the damage or destruction occurred. - (b) A legal nonconforming structure subject to subsection (a) above may be larger than the size it was immediately before the damage or destruction if necessary to comply with applicable state or federal requirements.
+- (a) Legal nonconforming structures which are located within the shoreline buffer zone and which are damaged or destroyed by violent wind, vandalism, fire, flood, ice, snow, mold or infestation may be restored or replaced at a size, subject to subsection (b) below, location and use the same as those in existence immediately before the damage or destruction occurred. - (b) A legal nonconforming structure subject to subsection (a) above may be larger than the size it was immediately before the damage or destruction if necessary to comply with applicable state or federal requirements.